004-aldienhw/004-aldienhw/README.md

 ###

 <p align="center">My name is Aldien H.W.
 I like nature as you can see.
 And I always like to photograph something.
 I'd like to explore and learning new things.
-I'm interested about Philosophy too, want to know how this world works and why.</p>
+I'm interested about Philosophy too.
+I like to know and discover what life is and what it means.</p>

 ###